IBMDataScience/watson-studio-shiny-apps/README.md

 - Shahab Sheikh, ssheikhb@us.ibm.com
 - Jihyoung Kim, jihyoungkim@us.ibm.com

+## Analyzing flight delays:

+This shiny app shows how the IBM Data Science Experience was leveraged to show an interactive map to analyze flight delays.
+The app can be used to explore the average flight delays (in minutes) for each airport.
+The user can interact with the app by choosing the month and year to be explored.
+In addition, the user can click on airport to get the airport name, code, state and city.
+The size of the circles depends on the volume of flights for each airport.

+###### Running the Shiny App
+- Download the flights [zip file](https://github.com/IBMDataScience/dsx-shiny-apps/blob/master/flights.zip) to your laptop (no need to unzip!)
+- Open RStudio in [Data Science Experience](http://datascience.ibm.com/) from the left navigation bar
+- On the bottom right panel of RStudio, under "Files", click on the "Upload" option
+- Click on "Choose File" and browse for the "flights.zip" on your laptop (dowloaded on the first step)
+- Click on the "flights" directory
+- Open the server.R file by clicking on it in RStudio
+- On the top left panel, open the shiny app by clicking on the "Run App" button

+You should get a really cool map that shows the average flight delay (in minutes) for each airport.
+On the right panel of the app you can interact with the app by choosing the desired year and month of interest.
+Click on the circles to get the airport name and code, as well as the average delay of arriving flights.

+For questions, please contact
+- Jorge Castanon, jorgecasta@us.ibm.com
+- Oscar Lara, oscar.lara.yejas@us.ibm.com
+- Shahab Sheikh, ssheikhb@us.ibm.com
+- Jihyoung Kim, jihyoungkim@us.ibm.com

 ## Blocpower:

 This shiny app shows how the IBM Data Science Experience offering was leveraged to model and understand energy usage within under-served communities in NYC.
 Come see how these models led to previously undiscovered insight that helped energy analysts better target their clean energy project offers among  the communities involved.